pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/evolution_of_retrieval_augmented_generation_draft_v2_1_jan_2024.md

 ---
 layout: post
-published-on: January 10th 2024
+published-on: January 19th 2024
-author: Josh Patterson
+author: Josh Patterson and Josh Bottom
 title: The Evolution of Retrieval Augmented Generation
 subtitle: Enhancing LLMs with Private Data to Generate Better Answers
-description: In this post we'll .....
+description: In this article we take a look at "what is retrieval augmented generation?" and "how is retrieval augmented generation's definition evolving?".
 keywords: aws, bedrock, llm, ai, reasoning workbench, private models
-meta_og_image: pct_autogluon_dep_og_card.jpg
+meta_og_image: meta_og_evolution_rag_jan_2024.png
 ---

 <!--